 December 3rd: International Day of Persons with Disabilities

-The theme of this year’s event is “Sustainable Development: The Promise of Technology.”
+The theme of this year’s event is “Inclusion matters: access and empowerment for people of all abilities.”

 November 25, 2023

 International Day for the Elimination Of Violence Against Women (Nov 25) and the 16 Days of Activism (Nov 25-Dec 10)

 UNiTE!
 Invest to Prevent Violence Against Women & Girls! #No Excuse Violence against women and girls remains one of the...